-Based on the early price action and the current price at 101.515, the direction of the June U.S. Dollar Index the rest of the session on Wednesday is likely to be determined by trader reaction to the major 50% level at 101.495.
+Based on the early price action and the current price at 99.240, the direction of the June U.S. Dollar Index into the close on Wednesday is likely to be determined by trader reaction to yesterday’s close at 98.906.

 This article was originally posted on FX Empire